 Were you planning to work abroad someday, in the USA, or was that a spontaneous decision?

-Because all knowledge has a half-life, my degree course has only had a limited influence on my current position.
-But my studies provided me with a solid foundation on which I’ve been able to rely every time I’ve taken a new step in my career.
+The studies provided me with a solid foundation on which I’ve been able to rely every time I’ve taken a new step in my career.
 And overcoming the dual stress of studying and working at the same time does help to reassure you that in reality, you can achieve anything if you really want to.

 Looking back, how important was your time as a student at Frankfurt School in the greater scheme of things?